certbot/certbot/docs/challenges.rst

 * Apache plugin: (HTTP-01) Tries to edit your Apache configuration files to temporarily serve files to satisfy challenges from the certificate authority.
 Use the Apache plugin when you're running Certbot on a web server with Apache listening on port 80.
-* nginx plugin: (HTTP-01) Tries to edit your nginx configuration files to temporarily serve files to satisfy challenges from the certificate authority.
+* Nginx plugin: (HTTP-01) Tries to edit your nginx configuration files to temporarily serve files to satisfy challenges from the certificate authority.
 Use the nginx plugin when you're running Certbot on a web server with nginx listening on port 80.
 * Webroot plugin: (HTTP-01) Tries to place a file where it can be served over HTTP on port 80 by a